harrisonywu/ParkCell/README.md

 This project is built with Node.js, React, and utilizes Google Maps API.

 # Start this Application
+First, update the mapConfig.js file in client/src/config with the Google Maps API Key.
-Simply open the index.html in the browser.
+Then open the public/index.html in the browser.

 I've already included the webpack bundle, but if you want to create it yourself, follow the instructions below before opening the index.html file.